My First TIFF: Sitting across from Denzel Washington

 Michelle da Silva

 The trio of Hollywood celebrities are at TIFF for the world premiere of The Magnificent Seven, which is a remake of the 1960s John Sturges Western starring Yul Brynner and Steve McQueen.
-The updated version is directed by Antoine Faqua, who made Southpaw, The Equalizer and Training Day.
+The updated version is directed by Antoine Fuqua, who made Southpaw, The Equalizer and Training Day, which won Washington his Oscar.

 “Why did you want to remake The Magnificent Seven?” a journalist wanted to know.